 In nature, physical systems tend to evolve toward their lowest energy state: objects slide down hills, hot things cool down, and so on.
 This behavior also applies to quantum systems.
 To imagine this, think of a traveler looking for the best solution by finding the lowest valley in the energy landscape that represents the problem.

-Classical algorithms seek the lowest valley by placing the traveler at some point in a landscape and allowing that traveler to move based on local variations of the landscape.
+Classical algorithms seek the lowest valley by placing the traveler at some point in the landscape and allowing that traveler to move based on local variations.
 While it is generally most efficient to move downhill and avoid climbing hills that are too high, such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
 Numerous trials are typically required, with many travelers beginning their journeys from different points.

 In contrast, quantum annealing begins with the traveler simultaneously occupying many coordinates thanks to the quantum phenomenon of superposition.
-The probability of being at any given coordinate smoothly evolves as annealing progresses, with the probability increasing if a coordinate is deep in a valley.
-Quantum tunneling allows the traveler to pass through hills—rather than climbing them—reducing the chance of becoming trapped in valleys that are not the global minimum.
+The probability of being at any given coordinate smoothly evolves as annealing progresses, with the probability increasing around the coordinates of deep valleys.
+Quantum tunneling allows the traveller to pass through hills—rather than be forced to climb them—reducing the chance of becoming trapped in valleys that are not the global minimum.
 Quantum entanglement further improves the outcome by allowing the traveler to discover correlations between the coordinates that lead to deep valleys.

 Download this whitepaper to learn more about programming a D-Wave quantum computer.

-D-Wave’s flagship product, the 1000-qubit D-Wave 2X quantum computer, is the most advanced quantum computer in the world.
+D-Wave’s flagship product, the 2000 qubit D-Wave 2000Q quantum computer, is the most advanced quantum computer in the world.
 It is based on a novel type of superconducting processor that uses quantum mechanics to massively accelerate computation.
 It is best suited to tackling complex optimization problems that exist across many domains such as: